 For my server I had the following requirements:

-The Cubid 2699R Mini-ITX Case is a small 30x28x6cm box.
-It contains a fan-less 50W power supply, which gets its power from a 12V DC input.
+It is a small 14x14x4cm box, which gets its power from a 12V DC input.
 It comes with an external 100-240V AC to 12V DC power adapter similar to the ones used with laptops.

 Picture 1: My server.